 Recent Accounting Pronouncements-In May 2014, the FASB issued guidance to establish a comprehensive and converged standard on revenue recognition to enable financial statement users to better understand and consistently analyze an entity's revenue across industries, transactions, and geographies.
 The core principle of the new guidance is that an entity should recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 As such, this new guidance could impact the timing of revenue recognition.
 The new guidance also requires improved disclosures to help users of consolidated financial statements better understand the nature, amount, timing, and uncertainty of revenue that is recognized.
 The new guidance will apply to all entities.
 In August 2015, FASB issued its final standard formally amending the effective date of the new revenue recognition guidance.
 The amended guidance defers the effective date of the new guidance to interim reporting periods within annual reporting periods beginning after December 15, 2017.
 Public business entities are permitted to apply the new guidance early, but not before the original effective date (i.e., interim periods within annual periods beginning after December 15, 2016).
-The Investment Partnership is in the process of evaluating but does not expect the application of this guidance to have a material impact on its consolidated financial statements.
+The Investment Partnership early adopted the guidance during the fourth quarter of 2017.
+Adoption of this guidance did not have an impact on the Investment Partnership's financial statements.

 In August 2016, the FASB issued guidance intended to reduce diversity in practice in how certain cash receipts and payments are classified in the statement of cash flows, including debt prepayment or extinguishment costs, the settlement of contingent liabilities arising from a business combination, proceeds from insurance settlements, and distributions from certain equity method investments.
 The guidance is effective for interim and annual periods beginning after December 15, 2017.
 Early adoption is permitted.
-The Investment

-Partnership is in the process of evaluating but does not expect the application of this guidance to have a material impact on its consolidated financial statements.
+The Investment Partnership is in the process of evaluating but does not expect the application of this guidance to have a material impact on its consolidated financial statements.